safespring/web/content/en/services/containerplatform-new.md

 Safespring Container Platform is a flexible, secure, and high-performance solution tailored to organizations with strict compliance requirements and evolving needs.
 Whether you're deploying microservices, CI/CD workflows, or data-heavy applications, Safespring’s Kubernetes platform provides:

 - **Dynamic Scalability**: Start with a small namespace and grow to full clusters as your requirements increase.
-- **Cost-Effective Pricing**: Billed per hour, our platform allows you to scale cost-efficiently with flexible pay-as-you-go options.
+- **Cost-Effective Pricing**: Our platform allows you to scale cost-efficiently with flexible pay-as-you-go options.
 - **High Performance**: Built on Safespring Compute, the platform guarantees reliable, low-latency infrastructure for uninterrupted operations.
 - **EU Compliance & Security**: Enjoy GDPR-compliant infrastructure with digital sovereignty for sensitive workloads.
-- **Comming 2026: Integration**: Out-of-the-box support for CI/CD pipelines, monitoring, and logging to streamline your operations.
+- **Comming 2026: Integration**: Support for streamlining DevOps practices by automating application provisioning, as well as support for monitoring and logging.

 By managing the IaaS and PaaS layers, we empower you to focus on developing and deploying your applications, with Safespring taking care of the infrastructure and compliance.